sudorandom/kmcd.dev/content/posts/2024/http-from-scratch/index.md

 2024/07/27 21:55:28 Listening on 127.0.0.1:9000
 ```

 Now that we have an HTTP/0.9 server, how do we test it??
 Since HTTP/0.9 pretty much isn't used anywhere, how do find a client to test this server?
-Luckily, `curl` supports HTTP/0.9, so let's try that!
+Luckily, `curl` [supports HTTP/0.9][3], so let's try that!
 ```shell
 $ curl --http0.9 http://127.0.0.1:9000/this/is/a/test
 Hello World!